-Unless there is a live-in aide, the family unit size for an assisted occupant of a group home must be zero- or one-bedroom, depending on the HRA's subsidy standard.
+Unless there is a live-in aide, the family unit size (voucher size) for an assisted occupant of a group home must be zero- or one-bedroom.
 If there is a live-in aide, the aide must be counted in determining the household's unit size.

 The payment standard used to calculate the HAP is the lower of the payment standard for the family unit size or the prorata share of the payment standard for the group home size.
 The prorata share is calculated by dividing the number of persons in the assisted household by the number of persons (assisted and unassisted) living in the group home.
+The number of persons in the assisted household equals one assisted person plus any HRA-approved live-in aide.